-Swift water, boulder garden rapids, blind corners and steep gradients are all packed into this beautiful wilderness canyon.
-If you are looking for an exciting class IV multi-day run on a creeky feeling river, the Jardidge Bruneau is a great choice for you!
+Swift water, boulder-garden rapids, blind corners and steep gradients are all packed into this beautiful wilderness canyon.
+If you are looking for an exciting class IV multi-day run on a creeky feeling river, the Jarbidge-Bruneau is the trip for you!
 Similar Trips:Middle Fork Salmon Kayaking Trip

 If you are an advanced paddler and feel comfortable running continuous class III with some solid class IV whitewater, this is a great trip for you.
 This is not a trip for beginner kayakers!
 This small desert river twists and turns its way through a deep rhyolite gorge in southwestern Idaho.
 The Jarbidge is exciting with swift water and many great boulder garden style rapids.